logiqai/docs/data-sources/api/json-data-source.md

 ## Create the JSON Data source

 The first step is to create the data source and provide `basic auth` credentials.
-Note that basic auth credentials are optional and you can provide a bearer token if that is your means of authenticating against the API&#x20;
+Note that basic auth credentials are optional, and you can provide a bearer token if that is your means of authenticating against the API&#x20;

 ![Creating a JSON data source](../../.gitbook/assets/json-0.png)